Nuxt Inferred Targets

 Name the Inferred Target

-Once a Nuxt configuration file has been identified, the targets are created with the name you specify under buildTargetName
+Once a Nuxt configuration file has been identified, the targets are created with the name you specify under buildTargetName, serveTargetName or testTargetName in the nx.json plugins array.
+The default names for the inferred targets are build, serve and test.

 Set Inferred Options